DentyTxR/SCPSL-Translation-Collection/README.md

 ### Q. Can I get banned for this?
-* A. No, You are only changing literal words (translations), This has nothing todo with internal game files.
+* A. No, You are only changing literal plain text (translations), This has nothing todo with internal game files.

 ### Q. How do I go back to the default translation?